 - 1. The Standard Diploma will be awarded to students successfully completing required State and District credit requirements, Career requirements, and attendance requirements. - 2.
-The Honors Diploma will be awarded to students who have met the requirements for the Regular Diploma and who have also completed additional requirements in math, science, foreign language, and honors courses in English and Social Studies. - 3.
+The Honors Diploma will be awarded to students who have met the requirements for the Regular Diploma and who have also completed additional requirements in math, science, foreign language, and advanced courses as outlined in the Curriculum Guide. - 3.
 The Modified Diploma will be awarded to students meeting the State & District requirements for the Modified Diploma who have fulfilled District attendance requirements and who have completed their career requirements.